ShakiLhossain900/ShakiLhossain900/README.md

 FullStack Developer with a good history of working in the information technology and software industry.
 Eager to join a creative, problem-solving team.
 Ability to learn and implement new technologies quickly.
 My skills include HTML5, CSS3, Javascript, React, Node.js, MySql.
 These skills were learned at Udemy online paid courses.

-Skills: NODE JS / REACT / JAVASCRIPT/MYSQL/ HTML / CSS / BOOTSTRAP / Data Structure and Algorithm
+Skills: Nodejs / REACT / typeScript / next.js / JAVASCRIPT/MYSQL/ MongoDB/ HTML5 / CSS / React-BOOTSTRAP / Data Structure and Algorithm

 - 🔭 I’m currently working on Food Ordering App -Javascript devdloper